DLaMott/Npc/README.md

 ## Delete NPC:

 Option one:
-In game admins can simply type \deletenpc and select the npc name they wish to delete.
+In game admins can simply type /deletenpc and select the npc name they wish to delete.
 Simply restart the server to see the changes.

 Option two:
 Navigate to data.yml and delete the NPC fields for the NPC you wish to delete.